Guide for Authors

 Authors should follow these instructions in preparing responses to reviewers: instructions

-Proofs will be sent to the corresponding author for final check.
+Proofs will be sent to the corresponding author for a final check.

 Proofs should be corrected carefully.
 The responsibility for detecting errors lies with the authors.